Instruments

 Polarimetry, as the name suggests, is the science of measuring the light's polarization.
 The degree of polarization (DOP or p) measures the portion of light that is polarized.
 Based on this measure, light can be perfectly polarized (p =100%), partially polarized (0% ≤ p ≤ 100%) or unpolarized (p = 0%).

-Polarimetry with PASIPHAE will be achieved using 2 cutting-edge-technology polarimeters named WALOPs (Wide Area Linear Optical Polarimeters) developed exclusively for our project.
-One will be installed at the Skinakas 1.3 m telescope and the other at SAAO's 1m telescope.
-Both will have a field of view of 30 × 30 arcminutes and will be able to measure polarization of stars brighter than R=16.5 magnitude with a sensitivity in p of ≤ 0.1%.
+Polarimetry with PASIPHAE will be conducted using two state-of-the-art polarimeters, known as WALOPs (Wide Area Linear Optical Polarimeters), designed exclusively for this project.
+One polarimeter will be installed on the 1.3-m Skinakas Observatory telescope, and the other on the 1-m telescope at the South African Astronomical Observatory (SAAO).
+Both instruments will have a field of view of 30 × 30 arcminutes and will be capable of measuring the polarization of stars brighter than R=14.5 magnitude with a sensitivity of p≤0.2% in just 5 minutes of exposure.

 Following images are the optical and mechanical design of the instruments appearance: